lallaw8809/C-/advancedC#/README.md

 ```sh
 [access modifier] delegate [return type] [delegate name]([parameter list])
 ```
-`Delegate` This folder contains a sample code of delegates.
+`Delegate` This folder contains a sample code (Delagate parameter, Generic type (single and multiple), multicating and instanting delagate) of delegates.

+## Multiple Generic Type.
+`MultipleGenericType.cs`: Shows a smaple example of how to use the multi gerneric typr in c#

 ## event